irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 those with English as a first language, should attempt to accommodate the needs of others by communicating clearly.
-Reading, writing, and conversing in a language where one is not a native speaker may be difficult, and IRTP participants should treat those doing so with grace and understanding.
+Reading, writing, and conversing in a language where one is not a native speaker may be difficult, and IRTF participants should treat those doing so with grace and understanding.

 Participants should aim to speak slowly and clearly in presentations and